 5. Choose a price point

-Finally, your go to market strategy must include specific details on the prices you’re planning to charge for your new product or your service.
+Finally, your go-to-market strategy must include specific details on the prices you’re planning to charge for your new product or your service.
 You may opt for a tiered pricing strategy or a more simple approach — but either way, your GTM plan must outline what you plan to charge and demonstrate how it will sustain operations associated with its development and sale.
+For example, dynamic pricing is an effective e-commerce strategy that allows companies to optimize their product prices for maximum returns – by utilizing real-time data, organizations can adjust and personalize the way they price goods in various markets, ensuring a competitive edge over other sellers.

 It’s important to remember the price you choose shouldn’t be based on the costs of making or providing your product alone.
 Instead, do your research and come up with a price point that will marry up with the value proposition you’ve developed and the product’s market position.